 C. FSILGs and Dorms are student living groups which are members of the Interfraternity Council, Panhellenic Council, Dormitory Council, Living Group Council, or the Graduate Student Council General Council.
 These groups are not overseen by the ASA and are not required to follow ASA policies or re-recognition procedures, but can attend ASA General Body Meetings; however, they cannot cast a vote.
-FSILGs and Dorms can apply for the LEF and ARCADE grants distributed by the ASA.
-Graduate dorms are eligible to apply for funding from the GSC Funding Board.
+FSILGs and Dorms can apply for the LEF and ARCADE grants distributed by the ASA, though priority may go to ASA-recognized groups.